 Graduate/Post-Master's Certificates >>

 There are two types of Certificates offered by the School of Nursing: a post master's certificate and a graduate certificate.
 Students apply to all graduate and certificate programs through the Graduate School.

 The Doctor of Nursing Practice (DNP) is the terminal practice degree in Nursing.
 This degree builds upon the student's current knowledge of clinical practice, and will prepare students to practice at the highest clinical level and provide leadership in our dynamic healthcare systems.

-The baccalaureate degree program in nursing/master's degree program in nursing/Doctor of Nursing Practice and/or post-graduate APRN certificate program at University of North Carolina at Charlotte is accredited by the Commission on Collegiate Nursing Education (CCNE).
+The baccalaureate degree program in nursing/master's degree program in nursing and the Doctor of Nursing Practice at University of North Carolina at Charlotte are accredited by the Commission on Collegiate Nursing Education (CCNE).